Policies and Procedures

 If you would like more detailed information, please speak to our nursery manager or Special Educational Needs Co-Ordinator.

 We will warmly welcome your child on arrival.
-You will pass the care of your child over to one of our team members, who will then ensure their safety and record their attendance in the register.
+You will pass the care of your child over to one of our team members, who will then ensure their safety and record their attendance on the register and they are signed in on eylog.
 Under no circumstances will your child be allowed to leave our premises unless it is with a previously identified, authorised person agreed at the time of arrival.
 A member of staff will always acknowledge the departure of your child, and the register will be marked to show that they have left the premises.
-Access to our nursery is by an electronically operated key-code system.
-To ensure the safety of all children and staff, please close all doors and gates on entering and leaving.
+Access to each nursery room is via their own entrance.
+We use an app based doorbell notification system for all parents and carers to use when dropping off and collecting children.

 Health & safety